Some of the most popular questions we’ve been asked.

 - What are the arrangements for lunch and will I still get free school meals?

 We will be sharing a kitchen with our sponsor school Stoke Damerel Community College – it’s just one of the ways that being part of the Inspiring schools Partnership benefits our school and our students.

 - Will there be a morning and afternoon break?

-Yes there is a 15-minute morning and afternoon break.
+Yes there is a 15-minute morning break.
 In the morning there will be selection of healthy snacks and drinks available.
 Fresh water and water to refill bottles will be available all day.

 - Do I have to pick a language?